Canon T3i vs XC10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3i and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3i does not offer wifi capability.
+In contrast, the T3i does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3i and the Canon XC10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.